 Why study genome maintenance?

-The genetic material is what defines all living organisms and thus cells have evolved sophisticated mechanisms to ensure that it is replicated and segregated faithfully during each cell division; otherwise, disasters will struck.
+The genetic material is what defines all living organisms and thus cells have evolved sophisticated mechanisms to ensure that it is replicated and segregated faithfully during each cell division.
 This is especially true for complex organisms like us, considering an astronomical number of cell division must occur from one cell embryo to a grown adult.
-Substantial progresses have been made in understanding the machineries that perform DNA replication and chromosome segregation; yet new pathways are continuously being discovered that ensure these machineries perform their tasks with the precision needed for complex organisms like us.
+Substantial progresses have been made in understanding the machineries that perform DNA replication and chromosome segregation; yet new pathways are continuously being discovered to ensure they perform their tasks faithfully; otherwise, disasters will struck.
 One such pathway is the SUMO pathway, which caught our interest because of its profound role in genome maintenance, and its under-explored nature that provides a fertile ground for new discoveries.

 Small Ubiquitin-like Modifier (SUMO) is a member of the ubiquitin-like protein family.
 Like ubiquitin, the 10-kDa SUMO is covalently attached to lysine residues on target proteins via a cascade of an E1-activating enzyme (Aos1/Uba2 in yeast), an E2-conjugating enzyme Ubc9, and one of the several E3 ligases (Siz1, Siz2 and Mms21 in yeast).
 On the other hand, a family of SUMO isopeptidases (Ulp1 and Ulp2 in yeast) cleaves SUMO off its target proteins.
-Together, these enzymes control reversible sumoylation of hundreds of proteins in cells.
-The importance of the SUMO pathways is evident by the fact that it is essential for cell viability and is well conserved from yeast to human.
-We are investigating a broad range of topics to understand how SUMO maintains genome integrity, regulates gene transcription, and how dysfunctions in these processes cause diseases.
+Importantly, the SUMO pathway is essential for cell viability and is conserved from yeast to human.
+We are investigating how SUMO maintains genome integrity, regulates gene transcription, and how dysfunctions in these processes cause diseases.

 A major interest of my team is to study the enzymology of the SUMO pathways.
 Using the model organism Saccharomyces cerevisiae, we found that SUMO E3 ligases have substantial overlapping and distinct substrates (Albuquerque et al, 2013).
 Most strikingly, we discovered that the SUMO protease Ulp2 specifically desumoylates three protein complexes at the centromeres, the ribosomal DNA (rDNA) and the origins of DNA replication, while Ulp1 suppresses the bulk of intracellular sumoylation (Albuquerque 2016).
 These breakthrough studies laid the foundation for our current investigations.

 To understand Ulp2's exquisite substrate specificity, we collaborated with the Corbett lab to solve the crystal structure of the Ulp2-Csm1 complex (Liang et al, 2017), demonstrating that Csm1 directly recruits Ulp2 and thus facilitates its desumoylation activity in the nucleolus.
-Remarkably, once recruited to the nucleolus by Csm1, Ulp2 also utilizes its SUMO-binding to selectively target hyper-sumoylated substrates in the nucleolus, illustrating a novel dual substrate recognition mechanism for its exquisite substrate selectivity (Albuquerque, 2018).
-We have also implemented the CRISPR-Cas9 approach to investigate the enzymology of human SUMO pathways, an exciting and relatively unexplored area with much to learn.
+Remarkably, once recruited to the nucleolus by Csm1, Ulp2 also utilizes its SUMO-binding to selectively target hyper-sumoylated substrates in the nucleolus, illustrating a novel dual substrate recognition and feedback control mechanism (Albuquerque, 2018).
+We have now implemented the CRISPR-Cas9 approach to investigate the enzymology of human SUMO pathways, an exciting and relatively unexplored area with much to learn.

 Human genetic studies have shown that mutation of NSMCE2, the human ortholog of yeast Mms21, causes genome instability syndrome and primordial dwarfism.
-Remarkably, inactivation of yeast Mms21 caused substantial chromosomal translocations (Albuquerque et al, 2013), while mutations of the other E3 ligases Siz1 and Siz2 had a much smaller effect.
-In collaboration with the Kolodner lab (Liang et al, 2018), we discovered that the primary function of Mms21 is to prevent the accumulation of spontaneous DNA breaks, most likely occurred during DNA replication, and in the absence of Mms21 SUMO ligase activity, these DNA breaks are processed to generate chromosomal translocations via break-induced replication (BIR), whose formation requires the Rad52 homologous recombination pathway, the DNA damage checkpoint, the DNA helicase Rrm3 and DNA polymerase subunit Pol32.
+Remarkably, inactivation of yeast Mms21 caused substantial chromosomal translocations (Albuquerque et al, 2013), while mutations of Siz1 and Siz2 had a much smaller effect.
+In collaboration with the Kolodner lab (Liang et al, 2018), we discovered that the primary function of Mms21 is to prevent the accumulation of spontaneous DNA breaks, most likely occurred during DNA replication, and in the absence of Mms21 SUMO ligase activity, these DNA breaks are processed to generate chromosomal translocations via break-induced replication (BIR).
 Combined with our finding that Mms21 specifically catalyzes sumoylation of the MCM complex in the DNA replisome, which is antagonized by the SUMO protease Ulp2 (Albuquerque et al, 2016), these findings led to the hypothesis that Mms21 dependent sumoylation of MCM prevents chromosomal translocations via protecting chromosomal DNA replication.
 We are studying its mechanism further.

 An important reason of using yeast as a model organism is to rapidly derive new insights into fundamental process, which can then be used to understand how its dysfunction could cause disease.
-Therefore, we have begun to investigate human MCM sumoylation in cell culture and its function in preventing chromosomal rearrangements often seen in cancer.
+Therefore, we have begun to investigate human MCM sumoylation and its function in preventing chromosomal rearrangements, a hallmark of cancer genome.

 Cells are highly responsive to their environments.
-A widely used strategy is post-translational modification (PTM) of proteins that enables cells to detect, amplify and integrate signals into specific responses.
-These signals are transient and difficult to detect, we have developed quantitative phospho-proteomics technology to study the DNA damage response and quantitative SUMO proteomics technology to study the SUMO pathways.
-With our recent acquisition of the latest Orbitrap Fusion-LUMOS mass spectrometer, we are excited to apply it to study these signaling pathways in human cells and examine how their defects may contribute to disease.
+A widely used strategy is post-translational modification of proteins that enables cells to detect, amplify and integrate signals into specific responses.
+These signals are transient and difficult to detect, we have developed quantitative phospho-proteomics to study phosphorylation in the DNA damage response; and more recently quantitative SUMO proteomics to study the SUMO pathways.
+With our recent acquisition of the latest Orbitrap Fusion-LUMOS mass spectrometer, we are excited to apply it to study these signaling pathways in human cells and examine how they are altered in disease such as cancer.